Ball Hill

-Ball Hill is an area within the Stoke district of Coventry, West Midlands, England.
-It is to the east of Coventry city centre.
+Ball Hill is a locality within the Stoke district of Coventry, West Midlands, England.
+It is situated to the east of Coventry city centre with Walsgrave Road being the main thoroughfare through the area.

-Walsgrave Road is the main street that runs through Ball Hill, which is a name that primarily defines the shopping area extending from the brow of the hill down to the junction with Clay Lane and Brays Lane.
-The Walsgrave Road forms the main route out of Coventry's city centre towards Leicester and the north-east.
-It passes Gosford Green, approximately half a mile from the centre of Coventry, before passing through Ball Hill about 200 metres further east.
+The term “Ball Hill” is most commonly applied to the commercial frontage along Walsgrave Road, which extends from the summit of the hill eastwards to the junction with Clay Lane and Brays Lane.
+Walsgrave Road forms a major arterial route linking the city centre with Leicester and the north‑east of England.
+After leaving the centre, it passes Gosford Green—approximately 0.5 miles to the east—before entering Ball Hill just over 200 yards further along the road.

 The name seems most likely to have derived from the Old Ball Hotel, still standing at the top of the hill.
-However, before the early 20th century, the hill was known as Stoke Knob and was mainly residential until, one by one, most of the dwellings were converted into shops.
+However, prior to the early 20th century, the hill was known as Stoke Knob and was mainly residential until most of the dwellings were converted into shops.

-The area was previously known as Stoke Knob.
-The 2-Tone Village and the Coventry Music Museum are located here.
+The 2-Tone Village and the Coventry Music Museum are located on Walsgrave Road.